neo451/lit.nvim/README.md

   - [x] formatter -> conform.nvim
   - [ ] completion
 - [ ] cool to have
+  - [x] plugin url in any heading level -> for organization
+  - [ ] native snippets for code blocks like org mode, see NativeVim
   - [ ] native heading completion with activate.nvim
-  - [ ] plugin url in any heading level -> for organization
-  - [ ] native snippets for code blocks like org mode, see NativeVim
   - [ ] update info as diagnostic hover markdown

 ## Thanks to